 I am forgetful how they once shared the same small square footage of my womb; nestled and grappling for elbow room, literally, all at the same time.
 I almost forgot the horror of the first year with twins, the daily struggle.
 If you want to know about taking life day by day, have multiples and have multiples into your 30s where you teeter on the edge of youthful patience.

 My pregnancy with Seth and Sara was like any other….except for the pain.
 The pain in the first trimester is what tipped me off that this wasn’t a normal pregnancy.
-You see I didn’t have fertility.
+You see I didn’t have fertility treatment.
 I didn’t “plan” on twins, hell I didn’t even really plan on getting pregnant.
 The Chad and I only fantasized about having another child.
-So once the pain was identified by an emergency room staff to only be twins and nothing was wrong I erupted into tears.
+So once the pain was identified by an emergency room staff to only be twins and nothing was wrong, I erupted into tears.

 Life as I knew it was over.

 The tears were borderline joy and dismay.
 How on God’s green earth would I carry twins to term?
 Experiencing another loss of pregnancy and twins would be devastating to Chad and I; the emotional toll would be too great as we were no strangers to loss and miscarriage having experienced the struggles of conceiving over the years.Soon that night of grief and joy passed, as did the following eight months.